Substra/hlf-k8s/README.md

 skaffold run
 ```

-Once the network is started, the two organizations `MyOrg1` and `MyOrg` are added to the system channel by the [system channel operator](./charts/hlf-k8s/templates/deployment-system-channel-operator.yaml), and then to the application channel by the [application channel operator](./charts/hlf-k8s/templates/deployment-application-channel-operator.yaml).
+Once the network is started, the two organizations `MyOrg1` and `MyOrg` are added to the system channel, and then to the application channel.
+See the [Components](#Components) section for more details.

 The [monitor pod](./charts/hlf-k8s/templates/deployment-monitor.yaml) periodically polls the the system channel and the application channel, and outputs the list of organizations that have joined each channel.
 You can look at the logs of this pod to have a high-level view of which organizations have successfully joined each channel.